zhc515/zhc515.github.io/_teaching/2021-fall-teaching.md

 location: "Montreal, Canada"
 ---

-- Held tutorial courses of Math 139(Calculus 1 with Precalculus)
+- Worked as TA of Math 139(Calculus 1 with Precalculus)